Bass scales in tab, notation and movable scale diagrams. A complete reference for bass guitarists of all styles and abilities.

-The scales are also shown in movable scale diagram form.
+The movable shapes are shown in the scale diagrams below the tab.
 In each diagram, the tonic note is shown as a white circle.
 All other notes in the scale are shown as black circles.

 Pentatonic Minor Bass Scale

 The pentatonic minor is one of the most commonly used scales in rock and pop music.
-Use if to compose riffs and bass lines, or in improvisation.
+Use it to compose riffs and bass lines, or in improvisation.

 Pentatonic Major Bass Scale